At the heart of the GDPR (General Data Protection Regulation) is the concept of ‘personal data’.

 What is sensitive personal data?

-Sensitive personal data is a specific set of “special categories” that must be treated with extra security.
-This includes information pertaining to:
+Sensitive personal data, also known as special category data, is a specific set of “special categories” that must be treated with extra security.

 - Racial or ethnic origin;